Wundte/EcsStateMachine/README.md

 Used for selecting features inside graph nodes.

 ### State Change System IDs
+After creating new IEcsStateChangeSystem code will be regenerated and Feature will become available in the graph editor.

 ```text
 EcsStateChangeSystemsIds
 ```

-Used for selecting enter and exit systems.
+Used for selecting enter and exit systems inside graph nodes.

 ### Factories